Sino-Native: Historical intermarriage

 The historical practice of intermarriage between Kadazans and Chinese can be traced back to the mid-18th century, specifically between the 1760s and 1790s.
 During this period, the Brunei Sultanate played a pivotal role in facilitating the migration of thousands of Chinese farmers to Sabah, with the aim of bolstering pepper cultivation for the global market.
 These Chinese farmers, backed by Bruneian landlords, embarked on establishing pepper plantations along the west coast of Sabah, marking a significant economic and cultural exchange between the Chinese and local communities.

 British explorer Dalrymple provided early documentation of this phenomenon, noting in his records that around 50 Chinese individuals from Brunei and the local Dusun community cohabited at the mouth of the Tuaran River on Sabah's western shores.
-This coexistence and collaboration in agricultural endeavours laid the foundation for subsequent interactions and intermarriages between the Chinese immigrants and the indigenous Kadazan communities, shaping the demographic and cultural landscape of the region.
+This coexistence and collaboration in agricultural endeavours laid the foundation for subsequent interactions and intermarriages between the Chinese immigrants and the indigenous Kadazan communities.

 In 1776, explorer Thomas Forrest further documented the presence of Chinese-operated pepper plantations, this time at the mouth of the Putatan River.
 His accounts shed light on the expanding role of Chinese settlers in the agricultural activities of the area, highlighting their significant contribution to Sabah's economic development during that era.